pratikshya22/Web-application-doctor-appointment-management-system-using-PHP-and-SQL-/README.md

-# Doctor Appointment System usning PHP and MySQL
+# Doctor Appointment System using PHP and MySQL

 ### Introduction
 The doctor appointment booking system is a web application for scheduling